Why a DC crime bill is creating big problems for Democrats

 Sen. John Fetterman (D-Pa.) is expected to miss the vote as he gets treatment for clinical depression, which narrows the Democratic majority to 50-49.

-Sen. Joe Manchin (D-W.Va.) says he’ll vote for the bill, saying the legislation doesn’t make sense to him.
+Sen. Joe Manchin (D-W.Va.) says he’ll vote in favor of the resolution, saying the legislation doesn’t make sense to him.

 Other Senate Democrats, particularly those like Manchin who face difficult reelection races in red or purplish states in 2024, may vote with him.
 In the House, 31 Democrats joined Republicans in backing the resolution of disapproval.

-And the danger of being a Democrat seen as soft on crime was reinforced Tuesday when Chicago Mayor Lori Lightfoot failed to advance from her own primary amid public anger over the issue.
+And the danger of being a Democrat seen as soft on crime was reinforced Tuesday, when Chicago Mayor Lori Lightfoot failed to advance from her own reelection primary amid public anger over the issue.

 “Why the D.C.
 City Council against the wishes of the mayor in the same party would be downgrading certain offenses — it just defies common sense,” Sen. Shelley Moore Capito (R-W.Va.) told The Hill.
 “I think it will be difficult for anybody [to vote against the resolution] and I think it will be difficult for the president to veto it.”